Farm Bureau Mutual vs American Family: Which is Better for You?

 To help simplify the process of comparing insurance companies, we have gathered average insurance rates from American Family and Farm Bureau Mutual.
 These take into account a variety of pricing factors, including credit rating, driving history, and age.
 Compare rates and find an affordable policy today.

-Farm Bureau Mutual vs. American Family: pricing by credit score
+Farm Bureau Financial vs. American Family: by credit level

 If you have very poor credit, Farm Bureau Mutual could be the way to go.
 On average, Farm Bureau Mutual offers more affordable prices than American Family for drivers with credit scores of less than 580.
 Those with extraordinary credit — a score of 800-plus — should consider Farm Bureau Mutual, which typically beats American Family by $78 per year.
 Check out common insurance rates by credit tier for American Family and Farm Bureau Mutual below.

-RATES BY CREDIT SCORE: AMERICAN FAMILY VS. FARM BUREAU MUTUAL
+INSURER RATES BY CREDIT SCORE: AMERICAN FAMILY VS. FARM BUREAU FINANCIAL

 |Credit level||Farm Bureau Mutual avg. annual premium||American Family avg. annual premium|